Freddie Freeman Player Props: Dodgers vs. Giants

 Freddie Freeman At The Plate

-- Freeman has an OPS of 1.081, fueled by an OBP of .500 to go with a slugging percentage of .581.
-All three of those stats lead Los Angeles hitters this season.
+- Freeman leads Los Angeles with an OBP of .455, plus a team-best slugging percentage of .521.

-- Among the qualified batters, he ranks fifth in batting average, while his on-base percentage ranks sixth and he is 33rd in slugging.
+- Among the qualifying hitters in MLB play, he ranks 10th in batting average, 18th in on-base percentage, and 50th in slugging.

-- Freeman is batting .455 with one homer during his last games and is riding a five-game hitting streak.
+- He has hit a long ball in one of 12 games, and in 1.8% of his plate appearances.

-- He has hit a home run in one of 11 games, and in 2% of his plate appearances.
+- Freeman has picked up an RBI twice this season, but just one in each of those games.

-- Freeman has driven in a run twice this year, but just one in each of those games.
+- He has scored in seven games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.